 Finding solutions to counter amphibian declines and extinctions is one of the greatest conservation challenges of our time; failure to address these issues would result in alarming implications for the persistence of many species and the health of ecosystems worldwide.
 With a membership of over 300 of the world’s leading amphibian experts, the IUCN SSC Amphibian Specialist Group (ASG) is uniquely positioned to identify the current challenges to amphibian conservation, and to recommend solutions.
-The ASG’s Working Groups are divided in two categories, the Thematic Working Groups and the Regional Working Groups.
+The ASG’s Working Groups are divided in three categories, the Thematic Working Groups, the Regional Working Groups and the Task Forces.

 Thematic Working Groups